callstack/react-native-testing-library/website/docs/API.md

 ## `query` APIs

-Each of the get APIs listed in the render section above have a complimentary query API.
-The get APIs will throw errors if a proper node cannot be found.
+Each of the `getBy` APIs listed in the render section above have a complimentary `queryBy` API.
+The `getBy` APIs will throw errors if a proper node cannot be found.
 This is normally the desired effect.
-However, if you want to make an assertion that an element is not present in the hierarchy, then you can use the query API instead:
+However, if you want to make an assertion that an element is not present in the hierarchy, then you can use the `queryBy` API instead:

 ```jsx
 import { render, screen } from '@testing-library/react-native';